 It is important that He was male.
 This is no “accident” of the Incarnation, but rather, part of the plan.
 It is important that he was Jewish, descended from the Royal line of David.
 This too was no mere “accident” of the Incarnation, but an essential part of the plan of His Incarnation.
 Only a man could be our High Priest and represent all of humanity in One Person- as head.
 Only a Jew from the line of David could be the eternal King whose government and peace will have no end.
 1

 And, all of this ties into that other fact of His Circumcision, his Name.
 “And when eight days were accomplished for the circumcising of the child, his name was called JESUS, which was so named of the angel before he was conceived in the womb.”
 Jesus, Y’Shua, is a Hebrew name that means Salvation.
 As it says in the book of Isaiah:

 “For the LORD is our judge, the LORD is our lawgiver, the LORD is our king; He is our salvation (Isaiah 33:22).”

 His Name is Jesus.
 He is our salvation.

 1. Isaiah 9:6,7.
-These two verses reveal that Messiah would be a male of Davidic family descent as absolutely necessary attributes of Messiah.
+These two verses reveal a male of Davidic family descent as absolutely necessary attributes of Messiah.